-Law Clinic Partners & Law Students
+Law Students & Law Clinic Partners

-Law Clinic Partners
+Law School Clinic Partners

-We are happy to work with law school clinics who are interested in taking an appeals case as a program Partner.
+We are happy to work with law school clinics who are interested in taking an appeals case as a Program Partner.
 The Veterans Consortium requires participating law clinics to have at least one supervising professor/advisor throughout a case.
 In most instances we require the professor/advisor who runs the clinical program be trained by The Veterans Consortium and to have handled at least one veterans appeal through the Pro Bono Program.
 The training requirement may be waived in certain cases.